tillo13/room8/README.md

 ## Overview

-Room8 is a Flask-based web application that serves as a demonstration project for deploying a Python web application to Google Cloud App Engine.
-This repository contains all the necessary files to build, deploy, and maintain the application.
-We also integrate GitHub for version control, and our deployment process is automated with helper scripts.
+Room8 is a Flask-based web application designed to help users find the ideal roommate while also demonstrating automated deployment to Google Cloud App Engine.
+The repository now includes new routes and templates (such as a login page and a more detailed roommate finder) plus utility scripts for deployment and project maintenance.

 ---

 ## Repository Structure

-Below is a quick summary of the repository structure: room8/ ├── app.py # Main Flask application ├── app.yaml # App Engine configuration file ├── requirements.txt # Python dependencies list ├── templates/ │ ├── base.html # Base HTML template for consistent layout │ └── home.html # Home page extending base.html ├── static/ │ └── css/ │ └── style.css # Basic CSS styles for the application ├── git_push.sh # Shell script to commit/push code and deploy using gcloud_deploy.py ├── gcloud_deploy.py # Python script to deploy the app to Google Cloud App Engine and manage versions ├── .gcloudignore # File to specify files to ignore for deployment ├── how_we_build.md # A guide documenting the build and deployment process (see Additional Changes section for updates) └── README.md # This detailed documentation file
+room8/ ├── app.py # Main Flask application, now includes routes for home, find_room8, mission, how_it_works, and login ├── app.yaml # App Engine configuration file ├── requirements.txt # Python dependencies list ├── static/ │ └── css/ │ └── style.css # CSS styles for the application ├── templates/ │ ├── base.html # Base HTML template for a consistent layout │ ├── home.html # Home page template │ ├── find_room8.html # New page for the Room8 finder function │ ├── mission.html # Page detailing the mission of Room8 │ ├── how_it_works.html # Explains how the Room8 app works │ └── login.html # New login page template for user authentication ├── utilities/ │ └── gmail_utils.py # Utility script for sending emails and managing Gmail interactions ├── gather_directory.py # Utility script to scan and gather file details in the project ├── gcloud_deploy.py # Script to deploy the app to Google Cloud App Engine and manage versions ├── how_we_setup.md # How-to guide for setting up and deploying the Room8 app └── README.md # This documentation file

 ---